-The Tree Surgery is an important but dangerous task; simply grabbing a saw and ladder and proclaiming oneself a tree surgeon just will not cut it.
+The Tree Surgeon is an important but dangerous task; simply grabbing a saw and ladder and proclaiming oneself a tree surgeon just will not cut it.
 A highly specialised occupation, the tree surgeon is a role of many duties and responsibilities.

 A professional tree surgeon will be involved in all stages of a trees’ life, from its planting to eventual removal if required and all of the maintenance steps in between.
 Proper maintenance is important as this prevents damage to the tree but can also prevent a tree from becoming a danger through snapping and falling branches.